How Was the Grand Canyon Formed?

 The Grand Canyon is a prime example of rock superposition and relative dating.
 Continuous horizontal layers of rock are repeated throughout time.

-They mostly consist of marine sediments that formed in oceans through compaction.
-From top to bottom, the Grand Canyon is essentially three main types of sedimentary rocks – sandstone, limestone and shale.
+They mostly consist of marine sediments that form in oceans through compaction.
+From top to bottom, the Grand Canyon is essentially three main types of sedimentary rocks – sandstone, limestone, and shale.

 The base of the Grand Canyon is Precambrian basement rocks.
 These were formed from flowing magma which cooled and hardened about 1.8 billion years ago.